 Starting to get annoyed with the situation, I headed over to Microsoft Store’s Xbox section.
 The Xbox One Day-One Edition had, of course, sold out.
 There was no alternative edition available in the store either.
 Many of the games and accessories had also sold out.

 Setting things right

 This time it took only three attempts to call them before my call connected.
 Positive start compared to my previous attempts.
 However, I did not get a support representative that spoke Norwegian this time.
-This is not an issue for me, but it could be for other Norwegians who call Microsoft Norway.
+This isn’t an issue for me, but it could be for other Norwegians who call Microsoft Norway.
 I explained my problems and support history.

-The representative I spoke to said there was nothing that could be do once an order had been canceled.
+The representative I spoke to said there was nothing that could be done once an order had been canceled.
 He had no explanation for my order listing a Swedish edition, and suggested it might be a mislabeled Scandinavian edition.
 He had nothing to say regarding selling out of the Xbox One and losing my place in the queue.
-He could not expedite delivery of new orders for any of the products either.
+He could not expedite the delivery of new orders for any of the products either.
 That was the end of that.
 The representative quickly ended the call.

 He did not suggest I try at third-party resellers or anything else to save the situation.
-I got no apology for the situation, a simply “sorry”, or any recognition that they were at fault or could have handled the situation any differently.
+I got no apology for the situation, a simple “sorry”, or any recognition that they were at fault or could have handled the situation any differently.

 I can only hope that Microsoft will notice the two lost sales (will all accessories included).
 It should prompt them to improve their store before future product launches.

 I’ve decided to wait with getting a next-generation console; since it’s now too late to pre-order the PlayStation 4 nor the Xbox One with delivery in 2013.
 Norway will not be a priority market for early shipments from neither Sony nor Microsoft.